keenlabs/KeenClient-Java/README.md

 ### Questions & Support

-If you have any questions, bugs, or suggestions, please report them via Github Issues.
-Or, come chat with us anytime at [users.keen.io](http://users.keen.io).
-We'd love to hear your feedback and ideas!
+If you have any questions, bugs, or suggestions, please use Github Issues section of this repo!
+That's the fastest way to get a response from the people who know this library best :).

 ### Contributing
 This is an open source project and we love involvement from the community!
 Hit us up with pull requests and issues.